kibook/s1kd-tools/INTRO.md

     The **s1kd-flatten** tool flattens a publication module and referenced data modules in to a single "deliverable" file for a publishing system.

+    The **s1kd-fmgen** tool generates front matter data module content from a publication module.

     The **s1kd-icncatalog** tool resolves ICN references in objects.

     The **s1kd-index** tool flags index keywords in a data module based on a user-defined list.